-Tri Sable Golden Gray: Is a three color dog (Tri) that is predominately Golden Sable, but may have a silver gray face and some gray colors within the golden body, on the shoulders and around the neck.
+Tri Sable Golden Gray: This is a three-color dog (Tri) that is predominately Golden Sable, but may have a silver-gray face and some gray colors within the golden body, on the shoulders, and around the neck.
 The undercoat is not as light as a silver sable as the Goldens have more of the cream/reddish undercoat.
-It is darker than the silvers or grays and sports the red/ylw gene slightly.
+It is darker than the silvers or grays and sports the red/yellow gene slightly.

 Tri Silver Sable: The dog you see will have three basic colors but the silver will be what you will see the most of.
-The body of the dog is basically a silver, where the head would have some gold, probably behind the ears.
-The legs may not be as cream as the silver sable, and may show the red or yellow pigmentation on some parts of the legs.
+The body of the dog is basically silver, where the head would have some gold, probably behind the ears.
+The legs may not be as creamy as the silver sable and may show red or yellow pigmentation on some parts of the legs.

-Solid Cream: This is not a sable dog but is solid cream color, almost a white.
-If this dog has a black muzzle, ear tips, eye liner and tip of the tail, it would be recorded as "with blk/points".
+Solid Cream: This is not a sable dog but is a solid cream color, almost a white.
+If this dog has a black muzzle, ear tips, eyeliner, and the tip of the tail, it would be recorded as "with blk/points".

 Any Other Solids: These are not sables and do not have banded guard hairs.